 Getting to Tobago has always been the biggest challenge, and one of the reasons the island has remained authentic.
-BWIA (Tel: 800-538-2942), the national airline, flies non-stop from Trinidad from New York, Toronto, London and Miami.
-Visitors will have to change flights in Trinidad to connect to Tobago.
+American Airlines, Caribbean Airlines & JetBlue fly the most frequently from the United States to Trinidad and Tobago.

-The fastest way is usually via North American Airlines.
-North American Airlines offers one flight weekly to Tobago from JFK airport in New York to Crown Point Airport in Tobago.
+The fastest way is usually via North American Airlines which offers one flight weekly to Tobago from JFK airport in New York to Crown Point Airport in Tobago.

 Taxis and rental cars are available at the airport in Crown Point.
 In outlying areas, hotels and guesthouses can summon a cab for you.

 Undoubtedly, Tobago offers some of the Caribbean’s best SCUBA diving opportunities, a massive flow of nutrient-rich effluent from the rivers of South America feeds the reefs and waters of Tobago, to produce an unusually rich diversity of species provide exceptionally rewarding underwater adventures for divers.

 Divers and snorkelers have the possibility of seeing anything from whale sharks to giant manta rays, not to mention the largest recorded brain coral in the world at Speyside, a fishing village on the northeast coast.